 - When will I receive my rider and bike number?

 We will have an early packet pick-up at Bingham Cyclery.
 The date and time will be announced closer to the event.
 You can also turn in any donations received at early packet pick-up.
 You will be able to pick up your numbers the Friday before the ride in Logan, as well as at the start line on Saturday morning.
 Check-in/registration will be Friday (6/26) 5 - 9 p.m. and Saturday and Sunday (6/27-28) 6 - 7:30 a.m.

 - What should I bring with me to Logan?

 Pump, patch kit, spare tube

-If you've checked in prior to the event, you will need to remember your bib, matching bike & helmet tag and safety pins (provided in your registration packet)
+If you've checked in prior to the event, you will need to remember your bib, matching bike and helmet stickers, and safety pins (provided in your registration packet)

-Cash for raffle tickets, silent auction and other fun items for sale
+Cash for chance drawing tickets, silent auction, and other fun items for sale

 Personal protective equipment